Monthly Archives: February 2016

 Marie lived on the nicer side of a horseshoe-shaped street.
 Her mom and dad were married.
 To each other.
 Marie’s parents took care of their small kempt home.
 The grass was always cut, the paint was never peeling, the driveway free of stains.

-I started to understand why Dana was so angry.
+I started to understand why Tammy was so angry.
 Understand, not necessarily care and most definitely not empathize.
 That bitch made my life hell.

 Walking into Marie’s house that afternoon was like entering an alternate universe of the good kind.
 The entire house smelled sweet.
 Marie’s mom was in the kitchen baking.
 My mom never baked.
 Never.
 Ever.
 She hated baking and felt it endangered her feminist ideologies.
 She also worked very hard to maintain her ultra thin body, so the notion of baking was not only misogynistic to her, but also evil.